cocotb/cocotb/documentation/source/quickstart.rst

     dut.sub_block.memory.array[4] <= 2

-The syntax `sig <= new_value` is a short form of `sig.value = new_value`.
-It not
+The syntax ``sig <= new_value`` is a short form of ``sig.value = new_value``.
-only resembles HDL-syntax, but also has the same semantics: writes are not applied immediately, but delayed until the next write cycle.
-Use `sig.setimmediatevalue(new_val)` to set a new value immediately.
+It not only resembles HDL-syntax, but also has the same semantics: writes are not applied immediately, but delayed until the next write cycle.
+Use ``sig.setimmediatevalue(new_val)`` to set a new value immediately (see :meth:`~cocotb.handle.ModifiableObject.setimmediatevalue`).

 Reading values from signals
 ---------------------------

-Accessing the .value property of a handle object will return a :class:`BinaryValue` object.
-Any unresolved bits are preserved and can be accessed using the binstr attribute, or a resolved integer value can be accessed using the value attribute.
+Accessing the :attr:`~cocotb.handle.NonHierarchyObject.value` property of a handle object will return a :any:`BinaryValue` object.
+Any unresolved bits are preserved and can be accessed using the :attr:`~cocotb.binary.BinaryValue.binstr` attribute, or a resolved integer value can be accessed using the :attr:`~cocotb.binary.BinaryValue.integer` attribute.

 .. code-block:: python

-    >>> # Read a value back from the dut
+    >>> # Read a value back from the DUT
     >>> count = dut.counter.value
     >>>
     >>> print(count.binstr)